Bradycardia: Is Your Heart Beating Slower Than It Should?

 Having a slow heart rate is normal in healthy adults and trained athletes, however, if you do not fall in any of these categories, you need help.
 Normally, a heart beats around 60 to 100 times in a minute, however, people suffering from bradycardia have a heart rate much slower than what is considered normal.
 This means that the heart is not pumping blood efficiently, which can prove to be life-threatening as there is a deficiency of oxygenated blood in the body.
 People suffering from the condition require immediate medical help so as to effectively treat the problem before it induces any major complication.
 People suffering from the condition require a pacemaker, a tiny battery-driven device that helps to control your heartbeat.
-Pacemaker surgery in Kolkata is offered at all the leading heart hospitals in Kolkata.
+Pacemaker implant in Kolkata is offered at all the leading heart hospitals in Kolkata.

 Signs that indicate that your heart is beating too slow